Mark Swainston

-Mark Francis Mercenes Swainston (史雲斯頓; born 13 November 1999) is a Filipino professional footballer who plays as a midfielder for Philippines Football League club Kaya F.C.–Iloilo and the Philippines national team.
+Mark Francis Mercenes Swainston (史雲斯頓; born 13 November 1999) is a Filipino professional footballer who plays as a midfielder for club Crowborough Athletic.

 Early life

 Mark moved to Hong Kong before his first birthday.
-He studied in Island School along with now-professional Rory Lonergan and Barak Braunshtain.
+He studied in Island School along with professional footballers Rory Lonergan and Barak Braunshtain.

 Club career

 Kitchee

-He joined Kitchee in 2014 and was promoted to their senior squad in July 2016.
+Swainston joined Kitchee in 2014 and was promoted to their senior squad in July 2016.
 However, in December 2016 FIFA enforced a ban on numerous foreign players in Hong Kong, including Swainston, as he did not have a Hong Kong passport, thus making him a foreign player.
 This ruling was eventually overturned, and Swainston made his professional debut on 7 April 2017, coming on as a 69th-minute substitute for Hélio in a 10–0 victory against HKFC.

 Loan to Hoi King

 On 24 July 2018, following a preseason friendly, Hoi King confirmed that they had acquired Swainston on loan.

 On 25 August 2021, Swainston left Kitchee.